Interpretation of the Schur-Cohn test in terms of canonical systems: Introduction

-obtained by Theorems \ref{thm_01}, \ref{thm_02}, and \ref{thm_03} is one-to-one under the normalization $E(0)=1$ and the choice of intervals as in \eqref{eq111}.
-This is compatible with the uniqueness of Hamiltonians obtained in de Branges' inverse theorem for entire functions in the Hermite--Biehler class.
+The above correspondence is compatible with the uniqueness of Hamiltonians obtained in de Branges' inverse theorem for entire functions in the Hermite--Biehler class.
 Hence, the exponential polynomials \eqref{eq106} belonging to the class $\mathbb{HB}$ are characterized in terms of the positive-deﬁniteness of Hamiltonians as well as the case of real coefficient in \cite{Su18}.

 According to Corollary 1.2, there is nothing newer than the Schur--Cohn test regarding the criteria by which a given $E_\mathcal{C}$ belongs to $\mathbb{HB}$, and the results \cite[Corollary 1.3, Theorems 1.6 and 1.7]{Su18} are reduced to the Schur--Cohn test.
 However, the method of associating $E_\mathcal{C}$ with Hamiltonians of quasi-canonical systems and the relation between the Hamiltonian $H_\mathcal{C}$ and determinants $D_n(\mathcal{C})$ are new.
 The former is undoubtedly important for direct and inverse problems for quasi-canonical systems, which is the subject of this paper.
 The latter shows the existence of an interesting class of quasi-canonical systems that are not necessarily canonical, and also contributes to the simplification of the proofs of the main results.
 Conversely, by proving the main theorems without using the Schur--Cohn test, another proof of the Schur--Cohn test may be obtained, but this will not be discussed in this paper.